Entanglement and correlations between local observables in de Sitter spacetime: The cosmological patch of de Sitter spacetime

 Since functions in this family are somewhat fine-tuned and do not display the distinctive features of the Bunch-Davies vacuum, most of the proofs presented in this article need to be adapted accordingly.
 To improve readability, the proofs specific to this family have been relegated to { Appendix~\ref{app:proofs_special_functions}}.

 It is also worth noting that condition \eqref{zeroaverage} is morally analogous to introducing an infrared cutoff \( k_c \) on the modulus of the wave numbers in Fourier space.
-However, \eqref{zeroaverage} is a somewhat milder constraint, as it corresponds to removing only the zero mode \( \vec{k} = 0 \), rather than truncating all low-momentum modes $|\vec k|<k_c$.
-This remark serves to contextualize the rather drastic limitation on accessible degrees of freedom imposed by introducing an infrared cutoff.
+However, \eqref{zeroaverage} is a somewhat milder constraint, as it corresponds to removing only the zero mode \( \vec{k} = 0 \), rather than truncating all low-momentum modes $|\vec k|<k_c$.\footnote{ A subset of these special modes has been recently examined in \cite{Nambu_2023} within the framework of a massless scalar field in de Sitter spacetime.} This remark serves to contextualize the rather drastic limitation on accessible degrees of freedom imposed by introducing an infrared cutoff.